ravichandanrc/MiniSat---A-Virtual-Machine-Provisioning-Tool/README.md

 A Virtual Machine provisioning tool using MiniSat, a centralized open-source tool to manage an organization’s assets by provisioning, maintaining, and updating the hosts on the cloud throughout the complete lifecycle.

-Tools: Eclipse IDE, Node JS, LDAP protocol for authentication, Docker containers, Flask framework
+Tools: Eclipse IDE, Node JS, LDAP protocol for authentication, Docker containers, Python Web Framework (Flask)

 ### About: